View Edward Kauffman's Obituary on tdn-net.com and share memories

 He attended Riverside School from the time he was 3 years old until 21, when he then started working at RT Industries.
 He also worked at Troy Daily News and Klopfer's grocery store in Pleasant Hill.

-While he was in school he competed in and was a member of the 4-H photography club for 10 years and a member of the Riverside Bell Choir for over 25 years.
+While he was in school he competed in Special Olympics and was a member of the 4-H photography club for 10 years and a member of the Riverside Bell Choir for over 25 years.

 He was a member of the board of directors for CRSI, a member and volunteer for The Arc of Ohio/Miami County, participating in the Strikes and Spares bowling league for over 20 years.